pulc/pulc.github.io/_posts/2020-05-02-first-post.md

 I hate Instagram mostly due to my experience with active users.
 It is also an attention-seeking website.
 I hate all the fakeness it includes and how people desperately try to present themselves in the best light possible.
 I also have enough experience with people destroying nice moments with making videos/taking pictures in order to create Instagram-ready content.
 I guess I would like to write an article about it separately as it bothers me more than it should.
  I also dislike Twitter due to its limits regarding tweet size.

-Having a website does not make me any better in terms of attentio n-seeking and online validation.
+Having a website does not make me any better in terms of attention-seeking and online validation.
 However, I feel I am not contributing to Facebook's data collecting and its mistreating and I have all the power to express myself in articles instead of pictures and videos.

 As a strong introvert, I can express myself much better with writing instead of speaking. (not sure if it's an introvert personality treat or just my treat).
 Anyways, here it is, my blog.
 I expect myself to stop writing very soon but we will see if I can keep it up.